 An affiliate site might look similar.

 In the example below, the Myshopping affiliate website has different categories the customer can click on.
-However, instead of purchasing the products directly via an on-site shopping cart, customers are redirected to the advertiser’s website.
+However, customers are redirected to the advertiser's website instead of purchasing the products directly via an on-site shopping cart.

-For online business owners considering dropshipping as an alternative to affiliate marketing, understand more about the differences between affiliate marketing and dropshipping with our guide.
+With our guide, for online business owners considering dropshipping as an alternative to affiliate marketing, understand more about the differences between affiliate marketing and dropshipping.